 How To Help Kids Feel Safe and Supported

-“It’s important to note that the best way to help children feel supported is by taking the time to actively listen to children’s needs.
+“The best way to help children feel supported is by taking the time to actively listen to children’s needs.
 It’s not always easy to get kids to verbalize their thoughts and feelings, but taking the time to show them that you care can make a world of difference.”

 Nicole L.

-Chief SEL Officer, Wings for Kids
+Chief Learning Officer, Wings for Kids

 So, what steps can teachers and caregivers take to provide kids with a supportive, secure, and safe environment in which to thrive?